c-layer/contracts/tutorials/21-TokenFactory.md

 ```

 As everyone is free to use the factory, there is a rule which prevent the token to be immediatly transferrable upon deployment.
-Core compliance operator may review and approve the token as follow.
+Core compliance operator may review and approve the token as follows:
 Please note, that a token without compliance (with or without no rules engine) will be directly usable.
 If this is the case, then the token delegate configuration should be made in a way that it does not impact existing token.

 ```javascript